-The Alexander Technique Affiliated Societies (ATAS) is comprised of eighteen national societies of teachers of the Alexander Technique who recognize each others' professional qualifications and agree to maintain the same standards for the training and professional conduct of Alexander Technique teachers worldwide.
+The Alexander Technique Affiliated Societies (ATAS) is comprised of twenty national societies of teachers of the Alexander Technique who recognize each others' professional qualifications and agree to maintain the same standards for the training and professional conduct of Alexander Technique teachers worldwide.
 Member teachers number over 3000.

 What do the Affiliated Societies do?

 ATAS assures that the standards of training that originated with F. M. Alexander continue to be upheld.
 These standards include the requisite sixteen hundred hours of training.
 ATAS representatives meet on a regular basis.

 ATAS works to:

 - Uphold and improve professional standards

 - Facilitate contact and communication between members

 The twenty Societies that comprise ATAS are the only global professional Alexander Technique organizations that oversee standards of teacher training in the Alexander Technique.
 All certified ATAS teachers have completed a three-year program, with a minimum of sixteen hundred hours of training as specified in bylaws, on approved training courses taught by training directors with the necessary skills and experience to train Alexander Technique teachers.

 ATAS offers the largest global collection of Certified Teachers of the Alexander Technique.
 Each ATAS member society maintains its own electronic directory of certified teachers, both resident and worldwide.

 To find an affiliated teacher outside the USA, click on one of the following: